• Skip to main content

 A sheet pan with asparagus on half and prosciutto slices on the other half.

 Step 3 - Remove the Crispy Prosciutto - Add the pine nuts to the sheet pan in place of the prosciutto and give the asparagus a toss with tongs.
-Continue roasting in the oven another 4 or 5 minutes until the pine nuts are toasted.

 A sheet pan half way through roasting asparagus with the crispy prosciutto removed and pine nuts added.